bworks84/aws-bootcamp-cruddur-2023/journal/week2.md

 ## X-Ray
 Set up AWS X-Ray on useractivities for backend and tested in AWS dashboard.
 Still need to attempt setting up xray between the frontend/backend.
+ - Added subsegments after watching tutorial, verified app and X-ray traces were logging in AWS dashboard

 ## CloudWatch
 Set up AWS CloudWatch on homeactivities in backend, tested in AWS dashboard.
 Required a bit of debugging to get input parameters correct between homeactivities run function and app.py data_home func.

+## Watched:

 #### To Do :
     - Research all three services
+    - Finish Codespaces tutorial.
+Stopped until I get closer to using all gitpod hours